Skip to main content

 Latest

-The following features have been applied in the data entry interface:
+The following updates have been applied in the reporting interface:

-The following updates have been applied in the upload interface:
+The following updates have been applied in the user management interface:

 The user guides have been updated to reflect these updates.
 They are available at https://docs.pmhc-mds.com/.